 In the early 1970’s, MEND – Meet Each Need with Dignity – opened its doors in an effort to transform the lives of the neediest residents of the northeast San Fernando Valley.
 From its beginning as a small group of volunteers working from a garage, MEND has grown, primarily by word of mouth, into the largest poverty agency in the Valley.
-More than 94% of the support and donations received by MEND goes directly to client services, making it one of the leanest operating non-profit organizations in existence.
-MEND provides stability and dignity with emergency food, clothing, homeless services and medical care, as well as tools to achieve self-reliance through job skills training, computer classes, English as a Second Language classes and youth enrichment.
+More than 94% of the support and donations received by MEND goes directly to client services, making it one of the leanest operating non-profit organizations in the Greater Los Angeles area.
+MEND provides stability and dignity with emergency food, clothing, homeless services and medical care, as well as tools to achieve self-reliance through job skills training.

 All members of our community living in poverty attain self-reliance and contribute to society as caring human beings.